 - Could infant diarrhea be an indication of a more serious problem?

-Before you see your doctor:
+Before you see your pediatrician about baby diarrhea:

 - Call the office and ask if you should do anything in preparation for your visit.